Senior Research Scientist, Biotechnology Salary

 Popular Skills for Senior Research Scientist, Biotechnology

-Biotechnology Senior Research Scientists seem to exploit a large range of skills on the job.
-Most notably, facility with Cell Biology, Software Development, and Immunology are correlated to pay that is significantly above average, leading to increases of 30 percent, 21 percent, and 16 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include Microbiology and Stem Cell.
-Those familiar with Molecular Biology tend to be well versed in Project Management and Product Development.
-The majority of those who know Biotechnology also know Product Development and Project Management.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, facility with Cell Biology, Software Development, and Immunology are correlated to pay that is significantly above average, leading to increases of 29 percent, 20 percent, and 15 percent, respectively.
+At the other end of the pay range are skills like Microbiology and Stem Cell.
+A tool kit that includes Molecular Biology also typically contains Project Management and Product Development.
+It is often found that people who know Biotechnology are also skilled in Product Development and Project Management.

 Pay by Experience Level for Senior Research Scientist, Biotechnology